 IPC Resource Page: Deferred Action for Childhood Arrivals.
-This page provides links to DACA-related blog posts, information about the Dream Act and other resources.
+This page provides links to DACA-related blog posts, information about the DREAM Act and other resources.

 National Immigration Law Center, Deferred Action for DREAMers Resource Page.
 NILC’s webpage includes information on DACA and driver’s licenses, DACA and health care benefits, and DACA and workplace rights.

 Own the DREAM.
-Own the DREAM is a national campaign to help aspiring Americans brought to this country as children take advantage of the opportunity to apply for Deferred Action for Childhood Arrivals (DACA) and work permits.
+Own the DREAM is a national campaign to help aspiring Americans brought to this country as children to apply for DACA and work permits.
 The campaign joins the resources of United We Dream and its partners.
 The webpage provides, among other resources, a screening tool, that allows potential DACA requesters to determine if they are eligible for DACA.

-Northwest Immigrant Rights, DREAMer Resources.
+Northwest Immigrant Rights Project, DREAMer Resources.

 National Immigrant Justice Center, DREAMer Resource Hub.